Beetlejuice Beetlejuice: Accolades

-The film was shortlisted on December 18, 2024 for Best Makeup and Hairstyling and Best Music (Original Score) at the 97th Academy Awards.
+The film was shortlisted on December 18, 2024, for Best Makeup and Hairstyling and Best Music (Original Score) at the 97th Academy Awards.

 Future

-Though cast members seemed enthusiastic about a potential third film, Burton said, "Let's do the math ... it took 35 years to do this, so I'll be over 100.
+Though cast members expressed interest in a potential third film, Burton said, "Let's do the math ... it took 35 years to do this, so I'll be over 100.
 But I guess it's possible with the advent of science these days, but I don't think so".
 In April 2025, Warner Bros.
 Pictures CEO Michael De Luca stated that a sequel was in the works.
 However, in July 2025, Burton cast doubt on the possibility of a third film in an interview with The Hollywood Reporter, stating that no one contacted him about it.
 In the same interview, Jenna Ortega stated she would be open to reprising her role as Astrid only if Burton was involved in directing.